Theerabyte/bweb/README.md

 This project utilizes React, Next JS, HTML, CSS, Embla Carousel, Verticale-timeline and more.

 # Deployment
-The website is deployed at <a href='(https://naomi-baechler.ch/)'>naomi-baechler.ch</a> and is regularly updated with new content and features.
+The website is deployed at <a href src='[naomi-baechler.ch](https://naomi-baechler.ch/)'/> and is regularly updated with new content and features.

 # Contributing
 This is a personal project, but if you have any suggestions or ideas, feel free to contact me here on git Hub or find my contact info in the footer of my website.